 The list is actually endless which makes an electrical career a very good choice in terms of variety, monetary reward and opportunity.
 This course covers a wide range of training methods; you will learn invaluable hands on installation skills in our purpose built workshops as well as the theory and science behind electrics in our air conditioned classrooms.

 The C&G 2365 is the very latest (and therefore the most up to date qualification available) to become a commercial electrician.
 We have a successful record in delivering the City & Guilds 2330 and 2357.
-In fact we have a 100% pass rate on both of these qualifications.
+In fact we have a 100% pass rate on both of these qualifications for students who attend the course in full.

 2357 or 2365 Courses?